refraction-ray/general-notes/lectures/ML in a Nutshell.md

 * Convolutional RBM

 Adding the convolution feature but keeping the probability interpretation of RBM at the same time.
-See [this thesis](https://norouzi.github.io/research/papers/masters_thesis.pdf).
+See [this thesis](https://norouzi.github.io/research/papers/masters_thesis.pdf) and [the original paper](https://www.cs.sfu.ca/~mori/research/papers/norouzi_cvpr09.pdf).

 * Deep Boltzmann machine